marcduiker/azure-functions-university/lessons/PowerShell/http/http-lesson-powershell-portal.md

     > 🔎 **Observation** - The `Route` uses a route argument named `greeting` and it has an `alpha` constraint.
 This means that `greeting` may only contain characters from the alphabet (a-z).
 The question mark indicates the `greeting` parameter is optional.
 More info on route parameter constraints in the [official docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-3.1#route-constraint-reference).

-7. Remove the `if` loop that checked if the Method was `Post` or `Get` and replace it with the following:
+8. Remove the `if` statement that checked if the Method was `Post` or `Get` and replace it with the following:

    ```PowerShell
    $Name = $Person.Query.Name
    ```

-8. Add an `if` statement to check if the greeting input was used.
+9. Add an `if` statement to check if the greeting input was used.
 If not, the default greeting is used.

     ```PowerShell
     $Greeting = $Person.Params.greeting